S0NN1/.dotfiles/README.md

 ## **Other notes**

 **Python**
-- I usually use Python 3.7
+- I usually use Python 3
 - When working on different python projects i use virtual environments: Python 3 ships with "venv" builtin.\
-    Create the env:
+    To create the env:
     ```sh
     # I usually use "venv" as <env_name>
     $ python3 -m venv <env_name>